Prince George of Greece and Denmark: Marriage and family

 Although a homosexual, who lived most of the year with his uncle Prince Valdemar of Denmark with whom he had a life-long relationship, he dutifully courted her for twenty-eight days.
-He confided to her that he had experienced major disappointments when his roles in the Otsu incident and the Cretan governorship were misconstrued and under-appreciated by both individuals and governments who he felt should have known better.
+He confided to her that he had experienced major disappointments when his roles in the Ōtsu incident and the Cretan governorship were misconstrued and under-appreciated by both individuals and governments who he felt should have known better.
 He also admitted that, contrary to what he knew were her hopes, he could not commit to living in France permanently since he had to remain prepared to undertake royal duties in Greece or Crete if summoned to do so.
 Once his proposal of marriage was tentatively accepted, the bride's father was astonished when George waived any contractual clause guaranteeing an allowance or inheritance from Marie; she would retain and manage her own fortune (a trust yielding 800,000 francs per annum) and only their future children would receive legacies.

+George wed Marie in a civil ceremony in Paris on 21 November 1907 at the town hall in the 16th arrondissement.
+George's groomsmen were his brother Nicholas and the Greek minister Nikolaos Deligiannis.
+Marie's bridesmaids were her two aunts: Princess Jeanne Bonaparte and Louise Radziwill.
+They also held a second Greek Orthodox ceremony in Athens the following December, during which George's uncle Valdemar served as the koumbaros.
+To avoid facing his Greek political enemies, George would have preferred to have the religious ceremony in France, but his family would not hear of it.